 - 4.3.3.1 CE instruments should be set on a solid/secure platform that protects against potential vibration or movement that could affect baseline noise. - 4.3.3.2 Caution should be taken when utilizing DNA input amounts lower and/or higher than the laboratory's determined optimal DNA input range to set a single AT since this may increase the potential for loss of interpretable data in low level samples if that single threshold is applied.
-Based on data generated using known DNA concentrations that straddle the optimum DNA input range, laboratories may determine and apply different AT values to decrease the loss of interpretable data.
+Based on data generated using known DNA concentrations that straddle the optimum DNA input range, laboratories may determine and apply different AT values (lower or higher than a single AT) to decrease the loss of interpretable data.